 Holding on to our uniqueness also reminds me of an incident that my music teacher experienced when he was training to become a musician.
 The music teacher was pursuing his studies to become an engineer when he discovered he wanted to become a musician.
 He began playing at get-togethers and parties where people appreciated and admired his voice, finally quitting his studies to venture full-time into music.

 After quitting his studies, he went to a guru he admired, who instructed him to master the basic notes and return to him in one month.
 Given his previous experience as a musician, he found it disrespectful to return after a month having just learned the fundamental notes.

 As a result, anticipating to advance and expecting admiration from the guru, he went one step further by singing some more notes in front of the guru.
-Contrary to his expectations, the teacher informed him that he had failed in his effort and instructed him to practise for another month before returning.
-Although such unexpected announcement of his failure, made him lose hope and he thought of giving up on music, but he returned and sang the same notes.
+Contrary to his expectations, the teacher informed him that he had failed in his effort and instructed him to practice for another month before returning.
+Although such an unexpected announcement of his failure, made him lose hope and he thought of giving up on music, he returned and sang the same notes.

-Again, the guru desired adjustment, but was confident and firmly insisted that the Guru recognise that his singing was up to par.
+Again, the guru desired adjustment, but was confident and firmly insisted that the Guru recognize that his singing was up to par.
 When the Guru saw my teacher’s certainty and assurance, he couldn’t help but approve.